thenetcircle/tnc-event-dispatcher/README.md

 ![Workflow](http://gitlab.thenetcircle.lab/service-team/service-eventdispatcher/uploads/ae847041f3bb46d379c98701f9ada076/EventDispatcher_Diagram.png)

-Visit the [Wiki](http://gitlab/service-team/service-eventdispatcher/wikis/home) for more details, There is also a [Quick Start](http://gitlab/service-team/service-eventdispatcher/wikis/quickstart) for you to have a quick understanding of usage.
+Visit the [Wiki](http://gitlab/service-team/service-eventdispatcher/wikis/home) for more details, There is also a [Quick Start](http://gitlab/service-team/service-eventdispatcher/wikis/quickstart) for you to have a overview.
 You may also need to know [Serialization](http://gitlab/service-team/service-eventdispatcher/wikis/serialization) and [ActivityStreams](http://gitlab/service-team/service-eventdispatcher/wikis/activity-streams)

-## Related Projects
+### Related Projects

 - [EventBus](https://github.com/thenetcircle/event-bus) A events distributing system with various different data sources and targets
 - [EventDispatcher Bundle](http://gitlab/service-team/bundle-eventdispatcher) Symfony Bundle of EventDispatcher